arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 * Every instance of every class literally **is an `Object`** (that is, it is an instance of the `Object` class), likely with some extra capabilities defined by said **extra stuff**™.

 ## Abstraction and polymorphism with the `interface`

+Here we will discuss another example of polymorphism.

 Occasionally you will need to implement a category of classes which perform the same (or similar) tasks in different ways and which possible store their data in different forms.
 An `interface` can be used to organize these classes, allowing them to be tested by the same client (among other things).